gungur/ArtGalleryBST/README.md

-# Art Gallery BST Implementation
+# Art Gallery Management System

 This implementation provides a robust foundation for managing an art gallery collection with efficient search and retrieval operations typical of BST-based systems.